Hybrid Tracker with Pixel and Instance for Video Panoptic Segmentation: Experiment

 \subsection{Main Results}

-\subsubsection{Cityscapes-VPS}
+\subsubsection{\textbf{Cityscapes-VPS}}

-Table \ref{tab:cityvps_vpq val and test} summarizes Video Panoptic Segmentation (VPQ) results of all the methods on Cityscapes-VPS val and test dataset.
-We observed that our Instance Tracker is on par with Track, while Pixel Tracker is better than VPSNet-FuseTrack, which makes our full HybridTracker outperform \ywc{VPSNet-FuseTrack, and achieve faster inference speed (\textbf{3.6FPS} vs. 1.3FPS) and fewer parameters (\textbf{170.8MB} vs. 214.9MB)}.
-Furthermore, HybridTracker with temporal consistency constraint has further improvements\ywc{, achieving \textbf{+1.3\% VPQ} and \textbf{+1.1\% VPQ} higher than VPSNet-FuseTrack for val and test dataset, respectively}. \textbf{Note} that all our model does not fuse feature from consecutive frames like VPSNet-FuseTrack \cite{kim2020vps}. \ywc{In addition, we combine better panoptic segmentation results from VPSNet-FuseTrack with our pixel tracker on the Cityscpaes-VPS val dataset to achieve better VPQ scores, compared with VPSNet-FuseTrack.} Fig.~\ref{fig:qualtitative result compared with vpsnet} demonstrates that compared with VPSNet-FuseTrack, HybridTrack can robustly handle multiple object occlusions ( \whiteding{1} and \whiteding{3}) and similar appearance but different identities (\whiteding{2}) and maintain robust tracking even for small objects such as a person on a motorcycle (\whiteding{4}), a car (\whiteding{6}), and a car obscured by a utility pole (\whiteding{5}).
+Tab.~\ref{tab:cityvps_vpq val and test} summarizes video panoptic segmentation (VPQ) results of all methods on the Cityscapes-VPS val and test dataset.
+We observed that our Instance Tracker is on par with Track, while Pixel Tracker is better than VPSNet-FuseTrack, which makes our full HybridTracker outperform VPSNet-FuseTrack, and achieve faster inference (\textbf{3.6FPS} vs. 1.3FPS) and fewer parameters (\textbf{170.8MB} vs. 214.9MB).
+Furthermore, HybridTracker with temporal consistency constraint has further improvements, outperforming VPSNet-FuseTrack with \textbf{+1.3\% VPQ} gain for the val dataset and \textbf{+1.1\% VPQ} gain for the test dataset. \textbf{Note} that all our model does not fuse feature from consecutive frames like VPSNet-FuseTrack~\cite{kim2020vps}.
+In addition, we combine better panoptic segmentation results from VPSNet-FuseTrack with our pixel tracker on the Cityscpaes-VPS val dataset to achieve better VPQ scores, compared with VPSNet-FuseTrack.
+Fig.~\ref{fig:qualtitative result compared with vpsnet} demonstrates that compared with VPSNet-Fuse Track, HybridTrack can robustly handle multiple object occlusions ( \whiteding{1} and \whiteding{3}) and similar appearance but different identities (\whiteding{2}) and maintain robust tracking even for small objects such as a person on a motorcycle (\whiteding{4}), a car (\whiteding{6}), and a car obscured by a utility pole (\whiteding{5}).
+The reason why HybridTracker does not have a big improvement over Pixel Tracker is that Pixel Tracker is relatively robust, and the proportion of bad cases is not too large.
+In addition, there is still a big gap between Instance Tracker and Pixel Tracker in performance, and simple fusion can only get intermediate results, which also reflects the effectiveness of our HybridTracker.

-\subsubsection{VIPER}
+\subsubsection{\textbf{VIPER}}